Kerrie Mohr, LCSW

 It is my goal to create a supportive, secure, and safe space for people of all ages to work through their concerns.
 While we can't change difficult situations of the past, we can work together to better understand and resolve the challenges in your life.
 By applying complementary therapy approaches such as Cognitive Behavioral Therapy and Psychodynamic Therapy, we will unearth long-standing behavior patterns or beliefs that may be holding you back from experiencing a more fulfilling and meaningful life.

 I look forward to working with and helping you along your journey.

 Masters of Social Work, Columbia University

 Competency on LGBTQ persons – Human Rights Campaign

 Solution Based Brief Therapy (Certificate course) – School of Social Work the University at Buffalo

 Working on Transference – Institute for Psychoanalytic Education

 New York State Licensed Master Social Worker #0867571

 Kara Lissy, LCSW

-Specializes in treatment of anxiety, depression and relationship stressors
+Specializes in treatment of anxiety, depression, and adult children of alcoholics

 “I need help.”
 As human beings, we all share this commonality: each one of us will likely say this phrase at some point in our lives.
 Acknowledging a need for help can be uncomfortable, painful or scary.
 Perhaps you’ve discovered that something is keeping you from becoming the best self you can be.
 Or maybe your relationships, career or family life is leaving you feeling depleted.
 The good news is that these struggles do not have to define who you are; change is possible and it can be a beautiful thing.